 Though highly interdisciplinary, the graduate program is housed in a single academic unit – Georgia Tech's School of History and Sociology (HSOC) – and thus enjoys close relationships among faculty and students.
 The HSOC community also benefits from being located in the liberal arts college of one of the country's premier engineering universities.

 Students and faculty may take advantage of the Tech library’s outstanding collection of technical literature and also have the opportunity to collaborate with colleagues in the Schools of Public Policy, International Affairs, Urban Planning, and Economics.
-A shared storage facility and borrowing privileges with Emory University extends ready access to scholarship in many subfields of history and sociology.
+A shared storage facility and borrowing privileges with Emory University extend ready access to scholarship in many subfields of history and sociology.
 Tech’s proximity to Emory University, Georgia State, and the Atlanta University Center is also an asset.
-Students in the Ph.D. program come from a variety of disciplinary backgrounds, including history, sociology, and science- and engineering-related fields, and recent Ph.D.'s have gone on to both academic and professional careers.
+Students in the Ph.D. program come from a variety of disciplinary backgrounds, including history, sociology, and science- and engineering-related fields, and recent Ph.D.s have gone on to both academic and professional careers.
 The faculty includes primarily historians and sociologists.
 Students emerge with strong training in both fields, and they also develop a unique perspective that transcends conventional categories.
-While many faculty members’ research programs center on science and technology, the program is also enriched by the presence of specialists in American, European, Asian, and Middle Eastern history, political, economic and historical sociology; business, economic, political, and environmental history; sports, technology and society; and sociology of race and gender.
+While many faculty members’ research programs center on science and technology, the program is also enriched by the presence of specialists in American, European, Asian, and Middle Eastern history, political, economic, and historical sociology; business, economic, political, and environmental history; sports, technology and society; and sociology of race and gender.

 The History and Sociology of Technology and Science doctoral degree program trains exceptionally qualified students for a variety of academic and professional careers.